Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "So you thought you'd come out this way to play King Kong?"
 Moshe said, unable to help himself.
 He was rewarded with an enormous and hearty laugh.

 "I like that!
-Anyway---I got limited time here, so I gotta run.
+Anyway-I got limited time here, so I gotta run.
 Seeya!"
 With that, he darted off, if getting a hulk that size moving could be called 'darting'.
 Moshe turned around, and suddenly everybody in sight realized they had Something Else To Be Doing Right This Minute, Sergeant.
 In moments the coast